 Subtraction Strategy #4: Number Line

-Sometimes the number line strategy can be the trickiest of them all.
-I know most teachers have students count back hundreds, tens, and ones on the number line.
+Sometimes using a number line can be one of the trickier strategies.
+With this strategy, students count back hundreds, tens, and ones on the number line.
 This strategy is especially helpful if students struggle with borrowing.

 Resources for Subtraction With Regrouping